Ten Things Every Influencer Should Know About Working with Brands

 Always meet a negative response with your final plea.
 If a brand outright says they're not interested, I'm definitely not saying to push it, but if they're telling you they don't have a budget, they most likely do, and if you convince them you're worth it, they might just find that they magically have room in their budget for a collab!

-Collaborations and sponsorships can be v exciting.
-So much so that it can be easy to tune out all of the logistics and fine print.
+Collaborations and sponsorships can be exciting.
+So much so that it can be easy to tune out all of the logistics and the fine print.
 How many times have you signed a contract without looking at it? (guilty, btw) Avoid doing this with influencer contracts you receive from brands.

 Pay attention to image credit and dedicated sponsorships, specifically.
 While it's common for brands to have a clause about reusing your images, make sure that you get the credit you deserve.
 Blogger-brand relationships should always be mutually beneficial.